levimaaia/emailler/README-emailler.md

 You will also want to create a couple of mailboxes such as `RECEIVED` and `SENT`.
 If you do not create a `SENT` mailbox then SMTP65 will be unable to complete the sending of messages and will give an error.
 To create these mailboxes, run `EMAIL.SYSTEM` and press `N` for N)ew mailbox.
 At the prompt, enter the name of the mailbox to be created: `RECEIVED`, and press return.
 Repeat this to create the `SENT` mailbox.

 These are the minimum mailboxes you need to get started.
 You may create more mailboxes to organize your mail at any time.

+### First Run of `POP65.SYSTEM`

+The first time `POP65.SYSTEM` runs and downloads mail messages it will populate the `INBOX`.
+However the `INBOX` directory needs to have been created already (as described above.)

+Note: If you try to run `EMAIL.SYSTEM` before the `POP65.SYSTEM` has initialized the INBOX, an error will be reported about a missing file.

+Once you have correctly configured `EMAIL.CFG` with the correct POP3 server, username and password, start `POP65.SYSTEM` using Bitsy Bye or your favourite ProDOS launcher.
+It should connect to your POP3 server, download any messages in your email inbox and copy them to your `INBOX`.

+Once messages have been downloaded and the `INBOX` initialized, you may run `EMAIL.SYSTEM` to browse and read the new messages.

 ### Mailboxes